-Review - Amplify Music SEIS 5
+Review: Amplify Music SEIS 6

-- Defined exit within three to four-years
+- Exit expected within three to four years

 - Advance Assurance received

-- £10,000 minimum
+- £10,000 minimum investment

-The music industry is well suited to the SEIS structure.
+The music industry can be well suited to an SEIS structure.
 This is because standard industry practice is to seek non-returnable advances for live performances, distribution and publishing contracts.
 For example, an advance might guarantee 50% of ticket sales to a band for just turning up on a tour.
 Even if no tickets are sold, the tour financiers (i.e. the SEIS company) should get half their money back.
 When coupled with up to 50% income tax relief under SEIS this can provide attractive downside protection, unusual for a high risk SEIS investment.

 Amplify’s business is to invest in artists.
 Historically the record industry itself provided investment to emerging artists, however they now tend to only invest in well-established acts, leaving a funding gap for earlier stage talent.
-Amplify 5 seeks up-and-coming artists as well as those that have a proven live following.
+Amplify 6 seeks up-and-coming artists as well as those that have a proven live following.

 - creating and exploiting recorded music and related products (Recording Companies)